Generalized Schr\"odinger Bridge Matching: Introduction

 We propose \textbf{{Generalized Schr{\"o}dinger Bridge Matching (GSBM)}}, a new matching algorithm that generalizes SBM to nontrivial $V_t$.
-We discuss how such a generalization can be tied to a \emph{conditional stochastic optimal control} (CondSOC) problem, from which SBM is derived as a special case.
-We develop efficient solutions to the CondSOC with the aid of path integral theory \citep{kappen2005path}.
-GSBM inherits a similar algorithmic backbone to its ancestors~\citep{liu2023flow,shi2023diffusion}, in that, during the optimization process, $p_t$ will always preserve the boundary marginals $(\mu,\nu)$, Hence, $u_t^\theta$ \textbf{remains a feasible solution to \eq{2} throughout training}, distinguishing GSBM from prior methods (\eg \citet{liu2022deep}) that solve the same problem \eq{3} but which only satisfy feasibility after final convergence.
-This further results in a framework that relies solely on samples from $\mu,\nu$---without knowing their densities---and enjoys stable convergence, making it suitable for high dimensional applications (see \Cref{tb:1}).
-A note on the connection to Stochastic Optimal Control (SOC) and related works can be found in \Cref{app:review}.
-Summarizing, we present the following contributions:\looseness=-1 \begin{itemize}[leftmargin=10pt] \item We propose GSBM, a new matching algorithm for learning diffusion models between two distributions that also respect some task-specific optimality structures in \eq{3} via specifying $V_t$. \item GSBM casts existing OT and SB matching methods as special cases of a variational formulation, from which nontrivial $V_t$ can be incorporated as conditional stochastic optimal control problems. \item Through extensive experiments, we show that GSBM enjoys stable convergence, improves scalability over prior methods, and, crucially, preserves a feasible transport map between the distribution boundaries throughout training, setting it apart from prior methods in solving GSB \eq{3}. \item We showcase GSBM's remarkable capabilities across a variety of distribution matching problems, ranging from standard crowd navigation and 3D navigation over LiDAR manifolds, to high-dimensional opinion modeling and unpaired image translation. \end{itemize}
+We discuss how such a generalization can be tied to a \emph{conditional stochastic optimal control} (CondSOC) problem, from which existing SBM algorithms can be derived as special cases.
+We develop scalable solvers to the CondSOC using Gaussian path approximation, further debiased with path integral theory \citep{kappen2005path}.
+GSBM inherits a similar algorithmic characterization to its ancestors~\citep{liu2023flow,shi2023diffusion}, in that, during the optimization process, the learned $p_0^\theta$ and $p_1^\theta$ induced by the subsequent solutions of $\ut$ remain close to the boundary marginals $(\mu,\nu)$ and preserve them exactly under stricter theoretical conditions; see Sec.~\ref{sec:3.1} for details.
+This distinguishes GSBM from prior methods (\eg \citet{liu2022deep}) that learn approximate solutions to the same problem \eq{3} but whose subsequent solutions only approach $(\mu,\nu)$ after final convergence.
+This further results in a framework that relies solely on samples from $\mu,\nu$---without knowing their densities---and enjoys stable convergence, making it suitable for high dimensional applications.
+A note on the connection to stochastic optimal control and related works \citep{liu2022deep} can be found in \Cref{app:review}.
+Summarizing, we present the following contributions:\looseness=-1 \begin{itemize}[leftmargin=10pt] \item We propose GSBM, a new matching algorithm for learning diffusion models between two distributions that also respect some task-specific optimality structures in \eq{3} via specifying $V_t$. \item GSBM casts recent matching methods as conditional stochastic optimal control problems, from which nontrivial $V_t$ can be incorporated and solved at scale via Gaussian path approximation. \item Compared to prior methods, \eg \citet{liu2022deep}, that also provide approximate solutions to \eq{3}, GSBM enjoys stable convergence, improved scalability, and, crucially, maintains a transport map that remains \emph{much} closer to the distribution boundaries throughout the entire training. \item Through extensive experiments, we showcase GSBM's remarkable capabilities across a variety of distribution matching problems, ranging from standard crowd navigation and 3D navigation over LiDAR manifolds, to high-dimensional opinion modeling and unpaired image translation. \end{itemize}